QuickShop-Community/QuickShop-Hikari-Documents/docs/setup/install.md

 ![console test](./img/qs-command-test.png)

-If you see any errors in output, you can read FAQ section or join our Discord support server and ask in `#qs-support` channel.
+If you see any errors in output, you can read FAQ section or join our [Discord][dc] support server and ask in `#qsh-support` channel.

 ## Configure QuickShop to allow player use it